acid-design-lab/DataCon24/README.md

    - make correlation plots for categorical and numeric parameters
    - try to answer the question what parameters and sequence patterns lead to best-performing CPPs

-   <h4> <ins> 4.
-Choose the models. </ins> Find the best-performing classification/regression/generation models to develop and compare. </h4>
+   <h4> <ins>4.
+Choose the models</ins>.
+Find the best-performing classification/regression/generation models to develop and compare. </h4>

    - do not screen models which were shown to underperform most of the modern ML/DL models
    - use the models with documented performance
    - you can use models pre-trained on more abundant data (transfer learning)
    - prioritize interpretable models over black-box

-   <h4> <ins> 5.
-Build and optimize the models. </ins> Check model performance on default parameters, optimize hyperparameters and architechture. </h4>
+   <h4> <ins>5.
+Build and optimize the models</ins>.
+Check model performance on default parameters, optimize hyperparameters and architechture. </h4>

    - choose the logic of train/test split (random, stratified, rule-based etc.)
    - build basic models in simplest form